-1. Select a set of input amplitudes and frequencies that characterizes the behavior of the plant in the operating regimes of interest.

-- 2. Generate SIDF models of the plant corresponding to the input amplitudes and frequencies of interest. - 3.
-Design amplitude-dependent rate-feedback gains using the extended D'Azzo and Houpis algorithm [4] (see below). - 4.
+- 1. Select a set of input amplitudes and frequencies that characterizes the behavior of the plant in the operating regimes of interest. - 2.
+Generate SIDF models of the plant corresponding to the input amplitudes and frequencies of interest. - 3.
+Design amplitude-dependent rate-feedback gains using the extended D'Azzo and Houpis algorithm [14] (see below). - 4.
 Convert this design into a fuzzy-logic rulebase. - 5.
 Find SIDF models for the nonlinear plant plus nonlinear rate-feedback compensation (RF fuzzy-logic controller). - 6.
-Design PI compensator gains using the technique described in [4]. - 7.
+Design PI compensator gains using the technique described in [7]. - 7.
 Convert this design into a fuzzy-logic rulebase (PI fuzzy-logic controller). - 8.
 Develop a simulation model of the plant with PI+RF fuzzy-logic controller. - 9.
-Validate the design through simulation.
+Optimize and validate the design through stepresponse simulation.

-Only items 4 and 7 above are discussed in much detail.
-The selection of the input amplitudes and frequencies for SIDF generation (items 1 and 5) and the use of modeling and simulation to validate the design (items 8,9) depend on the familiarity of the designer with the system in question.
-The actual generation of SIDF models (items 2 and 5) is discussed briefly below; see [14, 15] for more details.
-Generating amplitude-dependent gains (items 3 and 6) is done as in [4].
+Only items 3, 4, 6, 7 and 9 above are discussed in much detail.
+The selection of the input amplitudes and frequencies for SIDF generation (items 1 and 5) and the use of modeling and simulation to validate the design (items 8, 9) depend on the familiarity of the designer with the system in question.
+The actual generation of SIDF models (items 2 and 5) is discussed briefly below; see [15, 16] for more details.
+Generating amplitude-dependent gains (items 3 and 6) is done as in [7].